Souvenir (song): B-sides

 There are two songs on the B-sides of the 7" and the 10" singles, "Motion & Heart" (Amazon Version) and "Sacred Heart".
 The original version of "Motion & Heart" can be found on the Organisation album.
 The Amazon Version was recorded at Amazon Studios in Kirkby as a possible single after "Enola Gay", but that plan was dropped.
 Both songs are produced by OMD and can be found on the remastered re-issues of Architecture & Morality.
 "Sacred Heart" is also included on Navigation: The OMD B-Sides.

 "Sacred Heart" was sampled by German musician Console for his instrumental piece "Crabcraft", which appeared on the album Rocket in the Pocket (1998).
-Icelandic singer Björk later added a vocal to the track, retitling it "Heirloom", and including it on the album Vespertine (2001).
+Icelandic singer Björk later added a vocal to the track, retitling it "Heirloom", and included it on the album Vespertine (2001).